Nazi Mega Weapons

 Airs Wednesdays, July 17-31, 2013 & April 30-May 14, 2014 at 10 p.m. on KPBS TV

 Monday, April 28, 2014

 This series originally aired in 2013, and now three new episodes have been released, and will air Wednesdays, April 30 - May 14, 2014.
-If you missed the first three episodes, watch them below:

 In a quest for world domination, the Nazis built some of the biggest and deadliest pieces of military hardware and malevolent technology in history.
 This new series recounts World War II from a unique new perspective, uncovering the engineering secrets of iconic megastructures, telling the stories of the engineers who designed them and revealing how these structures sparked a technological revolution that changed warfare forever.

 Episode One: "Atlantic Wall" aired July 17, 2013 at 10 p.m. - To protect occupied Europe from an Allied invasion, Hitler demanded the construction of a defensive wall stretching thousands of kilometers from France in the south to Norway in the north.
 This is the story of how this vast engineering project sucked in huge quantities of raw materials and men from all over the Third Reich … and faced its ultimate test on D-Day.

 Episode Two: "U-Boat Base" aired July 24, 2013 at 10 p.m. - To create a haven in port for their lethal U-boat submarines, the Nazis built massive, impenetrable concrete submarine pens.
 Structures too immense to be hidden, they were constructed to withstand direct hits from even the biggest Allied bombs.
 Such was their size and strength that these pens survive today, a testament to their engineering.